2 minute read

 Here are three tools that can help teachers unite formative and summative assessment techniques:

 Students are accustomed to taking formal tests under strict exam conditions.
-By transferring the assessment process to your front-of-class technology, like an ActivPanel, you’re removing the pressure and potential stress for pupils, but encouraging them to practice answering questions on the same subject matter.
+By transferring the assessment process to your interactive display, like an ActivPanel, you’re removing the pressure and potential stress for students, but encouraging them to practice answering questions on the same subject matter.

-Within the Activity Player on the ActivPanel, students can complete tasks based on lesson subject matter.
+Students can complete tasks on the ActivPanel based on lesson subject matter.
 The software tracks correct/incorrect answers, as well as the time the activity has taken.
-Activities on the ActivPanel are also great for consolidating, reinforcing and extending pupils’ learning.
+Activities on the ActivPanel are also great for consolidating, reinforcing, and extending learning.

 2. Google Classroom Question Tool